Here’s the Completely Decoded Business Model Of Pinterest And How Its Successful

 Value Proposition for Pinners (Users)

-A user can choose what it would like to see by choosing the specific category which they are interested in looking for at that moment or finding ideas for a particular project.
+A user can choose what it would like to see by choosing the specific category that they are interested in looking for at that moment or finding ideas for a particular project.

 Value Proposition for Businesses